libicocco/remote_rsync/README.md

     user@local-host$ ssh-copy-id -i ~/.ssh/remote_rsync_id_rsa.pub user@remote-host

-Now you can backup your data by specifying the server, the data to be backed up and the ssh private key:
+Now you can backup your data by specifying the server, the data to be backed up and the ssh private key.

     python3 remote_rsync.py  -s user@remote-host -d /home/user/ -k /home/user/.ssh/remote_rsync_id_rsa

 You can create excluding rules by using the file backup_exclude (read the provided file for an example on how to use it) or creating a file named .nobackup in the folders not to be backed up

+    python3 remote_rsync.py  -s user@remote-host -d /home/user/ -k /home/user/.ssh/remote_rsync_id_rsa -e backup_exclude

 Contributors:
 -------------